 Krabi to Koh Lipe, longest Andaman crossing

-Bangkok to Koh Phi Phi, multi-leg combined
+Bangkok to Koh Phi Phi, multi leg combined

 Gulf of Thailand routes